Gengadharan Nair: Legal and Judicial Career

 Nonetheless, our courts have evolved a general flexible rule propounded through numerous decided cases that where an accused person pleads guilty without contesting the charge or charges against him in a trial which might consume many days, involving prosecutors, witnesses, documents, police officers and chemists the courts lean in favour of imposing a reduced sentence.
 A "plea of guilty" achieves the disposal of a criminal case with lightning speed.
 Every contest and trial leads to a backlog of undisposed criminal cases clogging the courts and the prisons with remand prisoners.
 It is in the public interest that pending criminal cases be disposed off as expeditiously as possible and accused persons who plead guilty be imposed with a reduced sentence.
 Honesty is a universal obligation and a reduced sentence encourages honesty when an accused pleads guilty, the end result being that more accused persons would willingly admit guilt without a trial, thus, reducing the workload of the prosecutor's office and the clearance of the backlog of cases.

 Family and Social Service

 In 1976, he married Devagey Raru.
 A son, Sashikharan was born in 1982.
 Despite a busy schedule, Genga always made time for the family.

-He always spent his preciously limited time to community service.
+He spent his limited time engaging in community service.
 For many year, until his appointment as a judge, he was an active and respected member of the Rotary Club of Damansara.

 Genga died on 21 April 2007 at the Subang Jaya Medical Centre in Petaling Jaya following a short illness and was cremated the day after.